-The five contextual variables that we determined from report comments were (1) the human activity occurring at the time of the report (e.g., walking, cycling, driving), (2); the presence or mention of vulnerable individuals (children, dogs or cats), (3); if dogs present were leashed or off leash, (4); the number of coyotes observed; and (5) the reporter’s interpretation of coyote health.
-To assess the repeatability between report classifiers, J. Farr randomly selected and re-classified 100 reports.
-For each variable that was extracted from the reports, we then calculated the percentage of reports where that variable was classified the same between reporters.
+We coded report comments for the presence of five contextual variables including (1) the human activity occurring at the time of the report (e.g., walking, cycling, driving), (2) the presence or mention of vulnerable individuals (children, dogs or cats), (3) if dogs present were leashed or off leash, (4) the number of coyotes observed, and (5) any mention of coyote health status (e.g., mangy).
+To assess the repeatability between report classifiers, one author (JJF) randomly selected and re-classified 100 reports for each volunteer.
+We assessed inter-observer differences by calculating the percentage of reports that generated a different classification for each of the five variables.

 Spatial and temporal variable collection

 To quantify the geospatial setting of each report, we imported report locations into ArcGIS Pro v2.7 (Figure 1).
 We excluded reports that were located outside of Edmonton city limits or in recently annexed but undeveloped rural land, and we identified our study area by generating a minimum convex polygon around the remaining report locations.
 Land cover types within our study area were classified using geospatial data from the City of Edmonton Urban Planning Land and Vegetation Inventory (uPLVI) database, a high-resolution database that uses remotely sensed imagery and Softcopy photogrammetry to identify land cover types for urban land use decisions (City of Edmonton 2018).
-For our study, we binned uPLVI land cover classifications into six land cover types representing various degrees of human development and coyote habitat quality.
-These land cover types are comparable to those used in similar studies (Table 3; Weckel et al. 2010, Poessel et al. 2013, Mowry et al. 2020).
+For our study, we binned uPLVI land cover classifications into six land cover types representing various degrees of human development and coyote habitat quality (Table 3).
+These land cover types were comparable to those used in similar studies in the American cities of New York (Weckel et al. 2010), Denver (Poessel et al. 2013), and Atlanta (Mowry et al. 2020).

-Because coyote boldness and human concern may be affected by a combination of site-specific conditions (van Bommel et al. 2020) and broader landscape characteristics (Murray et al. 2015b, Wine et al. 2015), we measured land cover at five different scales: within 100, 200, 400, 800 and 1600 m radii of each report.
-Land cover was calculated as the proportional area of each land cover type within the circular area defined at each scale.
-Proportional land cover measurements were then centered log-ratio transformed to minimize autocorrelation (Quinn et al. 2019).
+Because coyote boldness and human concern may be affected by a combination of site-specific conditions (van Bommel et al. 2020) and broader landscape characteristics (Murray et al. 2015b, Wine et al. 2015), we measured land cover at five different scales; within 100, 200, 400, 800 and 1600 m radii of each report.
+Land cover was calculated as the proportional area of each land cover type within the circular area defined by each scale.
+Proportional land cover measurements were then centered and log-ratio transformed to minimize autocorrelation (Quinn et al. 2019).
 To compare the distribution of reports across different land cover types (see below), we also assigned a single land cover category to each report based on the category with the greatest proportional area within a 100-meter radius of the report.

 Building density and road distance have previously been associated with human-coyote encounters (Wine et al. 2015, Drake et al. 2021); therefore, we determined building density based on the proportional area of building footprints within each of the five scales around each report (Statistics Canada 2019).
-We also measured the distance from each report to the nearest road from the City of Edmonton single line street network geospatial database.
+We also measured the distance from each report to the nearest road from the single line street network geospatial database from City of Edmonton.
 For road distance, we applied an exponential distance decay function (e-0.002d, where d = meters to the nearest road) to confine values between zero (far from road) and one (on road; Nielsen et al. 2009).
 All spatial variables were measured in raster format with a 10 x 10-meter cell size.